cedricxie/RoboND-Kinematics-Project/README.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-1. Heavily utilized the script `IK_debug.py` to speed up the trial-and-error process.
+1. The first obstacle is that the debugging process of the IK process could be labor-some and tedious.
+It is solved by heavily utilized the script `IK_debug.py` to speed up the trial-and-error process.
 Adding the FK calculation in the script helps a lot.
 Since an arm can have multiple orientations, the errors can be non zero.
 But by including FK calculations, we can still see if the correct EE is reached.

-2. Moved the `sympy` math out of the `for` loop.
+2. The second obstacle is that the calculation of IK could be slow.
+It is solved by moving the `sympy` math out of the `for` loop.
 Generating transformation matrices is a time consuming process, and since this process needs to happen only once, it is removed from the loop.
 As a result, the run time is reduced significantly.

+The screen-shots below show the grasping process of the robot arm as well as the bin falling into bin after releasing.
+![grasp][image5]
+![release][image6]